Old-Fashioned Cream Cheese Mints Recipe

-These mints make me feel just a wee bit nostalgic for the 80’s.
+These homemade cream cheese mints make me feel just a wee bit nostalgic for the 80’s.
 You see, I remember these when I was growing up.
 They would be served at graduation parties, weddings, and other celebrations.

 I hadn’t eaten these for – well, decades – until I went home to visit my parents a few weeks ago.
 My mom and I made a batch, bringing some to Ladies Aid, giving some away to some friends, and eating some ourselves.